- To fix the missing Internet Explorer integration in group policy, you must first download the most recent Microsoft Edge Policy Template.

 - Right-click on the icon and select Properties.

-- Add –ie-mode-test at the end of the text in the target box.
-After that, click OK and then Apply.
+- Add –ie-mode-test at the end of the Target text field after a space.
+Once done, click on Apply and then OK to save the changes.

 Can I configure the Internet Explorer integration using the Registry?